riguangliunian/lijingyi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate student from School of Statistics and Mathematics, Zhongnan University of Economics and Law.
+:blush:I'm a third year undergraduate student from School of Statistics and Mathematics, Zhongnan University of Economics and Law.